 Routers

-Assuming your primary goal is not merely to link your machines into another.
-Still, in addition to the Internet, a router will be the glue that holds everything together.
-You most likely already have one laying around, and it will probably do just fine.
-Most wireless routers also provide four ports in the rear that make for an excellent wired system.
-So, there’s no requirement to venture out and buy a brand new wired router (in fact, you will likely still want wireless around for laptop and iPad surfing ).
-If you don’t have a router capable of a wired system (such as the Apple AirPort Express), you can go pick up a high-speed wired router for less than $100.
-If you want the fastest possible levels, make sure it says 10/100/1000Mbps and not just 10/100Mbps.
+As a result, there is no need to purchase a brand-new wired router (in fact, you will probably still want wireless for laptop and iPad browsing).
+If you do not have a router that is capable of a wired connection (such as the Apple AirPort Express), you can pick up a high-speed wired router for less than $100.
+If you want the fastest possible speeds, make sure that it says 10/100/1000Mbps and not just 10/100Mbps.

 Switches